jquant/jai-sdk/docs/source/2-using_jai/report.rst

 All content below is available only on Supervised models.

-* **Validation Ids/Evaluation Ids**: List the ids chosen for the validation set and evaluation/test set
 * **Metrics Train/Metrics Validation**: The same metrics calculated on **Model Evaluation** but on the training set and validation set respectively.
 * **Baseline Model**: The same metrics of "Model Evaluation" on the test set, but using a Baseline Model (please check